alxshelepenok/lumen/content/posts/fleek-leak-03.md

 ![](https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExMzBjZWY5ZGJkOTQwZDFjMDJkODk3M2VjODI2MzI3MjM5NGI3YTc3MCZjdD1n/KvD3fWqBEiZwyLjKu8/giphy.gif)

-The work we are doing with Custom Domains has been defined by a fundamental thing: **building our services to be event-based**.
+The work we are doing with Custom Domains has been defined by a fundamental thing: building our services to be **event-based**.
 Meaning for any action that occurs, there will be a record of the action!

 Yes, at a glance, the Custom Domains feature will enable you to **map a site’s latest deployment to a CDN pull-zone**, which then you can use to use any DNS domain with your site on IPFS.
-In a nutshell, your sites will go from [https://ipfs.io/ipfs/QmPMo](https://ipfs.io/ipfs/QmPMo "https://ipfs.io/ipfs/QmPMo")[…](https://ipfs.io/ipfs/QmPMo%E2%80%A6).
+In a nutshell, your sites will go from https://ipfs.io/ipfs/QmPMo….
 To _anycustomdomainyouwant_.com.

-But, aside from the file/CID mapping to CDN zone that Fleek handles in the background, **events shine in how your custom domains continue to work.** Upon each new deployment for a given site, the custom domains service will **detect that your site received an update and will automatically update your CDN pullzone** to represent the latest version of your site!
+But, aside from the file/CID mapping to CDN zone that Fleek handles in the background, **events shine in how your custom domains continue to work.** Upon each new deployment for a given site, the custom domains service will **detect that your site received an update and will automatically update the CDN pullzone** to represent the latest version of your site!

 ***